Job (archbishop of Esztergom): Archbishop

 Job was a staunch supporter of the royal authority during Béla's rule.
 He was sent to numerous diplomatic missions during his two decades of episcopate.
 Béla III and Job welcomed Frederick I, Holy Roman Emperor in the summer of 1189 in Esztergom, when German crusaders marched through Hungary into the Third Crusade.
-Later in that year, Job mediated a peace treaty between his monarch and Casimir II of Poland after their war for the sphere of influence over the Principality of Halych.
+Later in that year, Job mediated a peace treaty between his monarch and Casimir II of Poland after their war for the sphere of influence over the Principality of Galicia.
 Job's relationship with the Byzantine Empire and the Eastern Orthodox Church was ambiguous; he escorted Béla's daughter Margaret to marry to Byzantine Emperor Isaac II Angelos.
 There Job had a doctrinal dispute with the Emperor, regarding the use of drowned animals and the relationship of the Son and the Holy Spirit, representing the Latin rite viewpoint.
 The dispute was narrated by a letter of Demetrios Tornikes.
 Tamás Bogyay highlighted there is no sign of hostile tone in the text, reflecting the mutual esteem between Job and Isaac.
 The historian considers the Emperor acknowledged his theological education and prestige with his participation in the dispute, and Job presumably spoke Greek fluently.
 Supporting King Béla, Job had an important role in the canonization of Saint Ladislaus I of Hungary and the spread of his cult since 1192.
 Alongside his monarch and Mog, Palatine of Hungary, Job took the cross as a token of his desire to organize a crusade to the Holy Land in 1195.
 However, he could not fulfill his oath due to Béla's death on 23 April 1196.

 Emeric succeeded his father, whose whole reign was characterized by his struggles against his rebellious younger brother, Duke Andrew.
 Initially, Job was considered the king's supporter.
 For instance, his archdiocese was granted the two-thirds portion of the customs in Esztergom by Emeric in 1198, which was confirmed by Pope Innocent in the next year.
 Emeric also donated the royal castle of Esztergom to the archdiocese in the same charter, in addition to the customs of Pressburg (today Bratislava, Slovakia) and Szeben (today Sibiu, Romania).